-STEM Camp is committed to offering safe and healthy in-person summer camps to families across Ontario during the summer of 2021.
-We are actively preparing to do so by:
+STEM Camp is committed to offering safe and healthy in-person summer camps to families across Ontario for the summer of 2022 as we did in the summer of 2021.
+We actively prepared to do so by:

-- hiring and training over three hundred (300) summer staff
+- hiring and training over four hundred (400) summer staff

 - packing supplies for over 50 sites